duduhuang88/qxml/README_EN.md

     ignoreUnImplementAttr       //ignore unImplement attr or not, default value: true useCreateViewListener true  //using createViewListener, default value: false checkMethod false               //default value: false,  check the view attr method change when building, you should set true when custom view attr
+    //remove converted layout file or not，support since 3.4.0，default value: false，you can create qxmlRemoveLayoutWhiteList.txt file in project root dir, the content is layout file name，eg：
+    //activity_main
+    //imageview_test
+    removeConvertedLayout false

     //default config above
     buildType {
         debug { //the default option will be used for values that are not set